Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 The pillow comes with a Tencel cover and has holes that help with ventilation.
 It’s also lavender-scented, although some users found that the scent was too strong for their liking.

-What could be better: This pillow would be less expensive and likely more comfortable if it was filled with polyester instead of memory foam.
+What could be improved?
+This pillow would be less expensive and likely more comfortable if it was filled with polyester instead of memory foam.
 The memory foam sleeps warm and sinks more than many users would like when you lay on it.

 A body pillow can add comfort to a mattress that’s too hard or soft as well as help keep your whole body in alignment.
 This body pillow from Puffy uses shredded memory foam, which ensures that you won’t develop pressure points anywhere along the length of the pillow.